 During the course of her project, McKenna learned the importance of collections for research.
 Nearly all of the artifacts featured in her work came from the library, along with the majority of her cited sources.

 “The Wangensteen Historical Library collections were crucial to the project,” says McKenna.
 “Without these collections the project would not have been possible.”

-She also developed a much deeper understanding of libraries and the research value of librarian expertise while acquiring skills related to primary and secondary research, academic writing, and
+She also developed a much deeper understanding of libraries and the research value of librarian expertise while acquiring skills related to primary and secondary research, academic writing, and data visualization.

 “All research is a series of failure and success,” says Hendrickson.
 “Experiencing this — and working through the iterative nature of a research experience — is incredibly transformative.”